This post originally appeared on VICE Canada.

-They sat in the centre of the poorly lit bar when we walked in.
+They sat in the center of the poorly lit bar when we walked in.

-We had been instructed to meet at Cranberries Lounge in the Edmonton Radisson Hotel for 7 PM.
-The group was twelve or so strong, with about half of the crew wearing shirts with the insignia of a Norse man with a Canadian flag for a beard.
+We had been instructed to meet at Cranberries Lounge in the Edmonton Radisson Hotel in Alberta for 7 PM.
+The group was twelve or so strong, with about half of the crew wearing shirts with the insignia of a Norse man sporting a Canadian flag for a beard.

 Emblazoned on the front, with a biker-like design, was "SOO."

 The two of us were the last to arrive and after shaking hands with the leader—a man named William—he called for the meeting to move over to the pool table.